-Staffing limitations and transitions are noted as the greatest challenges for 18% of nonprofits.
-It’s expensive to hire new staff members, especially organizational leaders.
-Plus, it takes time, energy, and funding to get these individuals up and running.
+Staffing limitations and transitions are among the most significant challenges for 18% of nonprofits.
+It’s expensive to hire new staff members and organizational leaders.
+Plus, getting these individuals up and running takes time, energy, and funding.

-Luckily, there are options that your organization can take advantage of in order to reduce the amount of manpower you need to complete various tasks at your organization.
-The best way to take the pressure off of your staff members is to build out a well-designed volunteer program.
+Luckily, there are options your organization can take advantage of to reduce the amount of staffing you need to complete various tasks.
+The best way to take the pressure off of your staff is to build out a well-designed volunteer program.

-A well-designed volunteer program isn’t just one that recruits the best people.
-It’s one that keeps these generous individuals involved with the mission for the long-term and helps develop relationships with your volunteers.
-This can help your organization save funds on volunteer acquisition and ensure that your volunteers are also enjoying their commitment to your cause.
+A well-designed volunteer program isn’t just one that recruits the best people, but also keeps these generous individuals involved with the mission for the long term and develops relationships with volunteers.
+A volunteer program can help your organization save funds on volunteer acquisition and ensure that volunteers are enjoying their commitment to your cause.

 Navigation

-Effective appreciation ideas do more than just say “thank you” to your volunteers.
-They also encourage supporters to come back, build dedication to your organization, and create a team environment that drives more long-term engagement.
+Effective appreciation ideas do more than just thank your volunteers.
+They encourage supporters to come back, build dedication to your organization, and create a team environment that drives more long-term engagement.
 Let’s dive in to see some of these effective ideas.

 Our Favorite Volunteer Appreciation Gift

-One of the classic ways to say “thank you” to your volunteers is to give them a physical token in return for their hours of work.
+One of the classic ways to say “thank you” to your volunteers is to give them a physical token in return for their work hours.
 Volunteer appreciation gifts come in all shapes and sizes.
-Our favorite appreciation idea is a type of gift—custom t-shirts.
+Our favorite appreciation idea are custom T-shirts.

-Not only will these t-shirts allow you to say “thank you” to your supporters, but they also create a team mentality among your volunteers and develop more brand recognition in the community.
+Not only will these T-shirts allow you to say “thank you” to your supporters, but they also create a team mentality among volunteers and develop brand recognition within the community.

 Other Volunteer Appreciation Gifts

-If you’re looking for other gift ideas to show your appreciation for your volunteers, we’ve listed some of our other favorites below.
+If you’re looking for other gift ideas to show your appreciation for volunteers, we’ve listed some of our favorites below.
 Don’t forget that you’re not limited to one gift!
-You can offer several throughout the year or offer gifts alongside other appreciation ideas for a more impactful “thank you” to your volunteers.
+You can offer several gifts throughout the year or alongside other appreciation options for a more impactful “thank you” to your volunteers.

-As an added bonus, pick a time when your events can get together as a part of a community event to use the gift cards.
-For instance, you might organize an event for your volunteers to get together for a cup of coffee before an event begins or for ice cream after it ends.
+As a bonus, pick a time when your volunteers can get together as a part of a community event to use the gift cards.
+For instance, organize your volunteers to get a cup of coffee before an event begins or for ice cream after it ends.

 If you know of a book that relates to your mission, community, or history, try giving it to your volunteers as a gift.
 They’ll have the opportunity to learn more about your mission and you get the chance to say “thank you.”
 It’s a win-win!

-As another community-building opportunity, you can organize a virtual book club for your volunteers.
-This strengthens the connections between your volunteers and with your organization, helping build lasting relationships.
+You can organize a virtual book club for your volunteers as another community-building opportunity.
+This strengthens the connections between your volunteers and your organization, helping build lasting relationships.

 Goodie Bags

-While small volunteer appreciation gifts can mean a lot, many small gifts turn into one big “thank you” for your volunteers when you put them together in a goodie bag.
-Try branding small objects like pins, badges, t-shirts, face masks, and other items to put together in small goodie bags for your volunteers to take home.
+While small volunteer appreciation gifts can mean a lot, many small gifts become one big “thank you” for your volunteers when you put them together in a goodie bag.
+Try branding small objects like pins, badges, T-shirts, face masks, and other items to put together in small goodie bags for your volunteers to take home.

 Breakfast

-If your volunteers work in the mornings, one great way to show that you appreciate their hard work is to offer them coffee and breakfast to start their day off right.
-This strategy may become expensive if you tried to do it every day for volunteers working in-office.
-However, it’s a very kind gesture for a monthly sign of appreciation or before volunteers start working an event.
+If your volunteers work in the mornings, one great way to show that you appreciate their hard work is to offer them coffee and breakfast.
+This strategy might become expensive if you tried to do it every day for volunteers working in-office.
+However, it’s a kind gesture for a monthly sign of appreciation or before volunteers start working an event.

-Not only does coffee and breakfast show that you care about your supporters, but it also helps them work at their greatest potential!
-Many of us need a little caffeine kick on early mornings.
-Offering coffee provides the energy your volunteers might need!
+Not only does coffee and breakfast show that you care about your supporters, but it also helps them work to the best of their ability!
+Many of us need a caffeine kick on early mornings, and offering coffee could provide the energy your volunteers might need.

 Face Masks

-Face masks are required in more and more public spaces now.
+Face masks are now required in more public spaces.
 They’ve even started becoming something of a fashion statement!
-People are looking for cute masks that they can sport while in the grocery store, doing their shopping, and otherwise going into public spaces.
+People are looking for cute masks that they can sport while in the grocery store, shopping, and otherwise traveling in public spaces.

-Offer branded face masks as a volunteer appreciation idea to show your supporters that you care.
+Offer branded face masks as volunteer appreciation to show your supporters that you care.
 Plus, this idea encourages safe and healthy behavior among your supporters.
-As a bonus, look for customizable face masks that you can brand with the same logo and design as those that you use on your volunteer t-shirts!
+As a bonus, look for customizable face masks that you can brand with the same logo and design that you used on your volunteer T-shirts!

 Events for Volunteer Appreciation Ideas

-Oftentimes nonprofits ask their volunteers to work at fundraising events to help the organization raise funds and build relationships in the community.
+Often nonprofits ask their volunteers to work at fundraising events to help the organization raise funds and build relationships in the community.
 Why not turn the tables?
-Let your volunteers be the ones wined and dined at an event.
+Let your volunteers be waited on at an event.
 The best part about this strategy is that you likely already have the software you need to make the event happen.
-You can use the same registration, marketing, and scheduling solutions that you do for your regular events to plan it all out.
+You can use the same registration, marketing, and scheduling solutions that you use for regular events to plan it all out.

 Luncheon or Dinner

 Offer a lunch or dinner event as your next volunteer appreciation idea.
 After all, who doesn’t love free food?
-This type of event also provides the setting and opportunity for your volunteers to network with one another and become more acquainted, creating an even more tight-knit community.
+This type of event also provides the setting and opportunity for your volunteers to network and become more acquainted, creating an even more tight-knit community.

 Be sure this event is all about your volunteers.
 Create short presentations that discuss the impact they’ve had on your mission and thank them profusely for all of their hard work.
-If you were to ask them for funds or gifts, it takes away from the appreciation, so be sure to keep the focus on them.
+If you were to ask for funds or gifts, it would take away from the appreciation, so be sure to keep the focus on them.

 Raffle

-As for the raffle prize, you don’t have to break the bank to provide a worthwhile prize to your winning hard-working volunteer.
-Write sponsorship letters asking some business contacts if they’d be willing to donate a prize (or provide you with a discount) for the cause.
+As for the raffle prize, you don’t have to break the bank to provide a worthwhile prize to your winning volunteer.
+Write sponsorship letters asking business contacts if they’d be willing to donate a prize (or provide a discount) for the cause.

 Bowling Night

 One of the many benefits of hosting a volunteer appreciation event is that it allows your volunteers to further their engagement with your nonprofit.
-Deeper levels of engagement lead to more motivated volunteers and a more effective stewardship program.
+Deeper levels of engagement lead to more motivated volunteers and an effective stewardship program.
 And what’s more engaging than bowling?

 Invite your volunteers out to a bowling alley for pizza, soda, and a night of knocking down pins.
 If you’re not able to host this type of in-person event for your volunteers, look for virtual alternatives.
 Plenty of online bowling games (and other fun, virtual-friendly group activities) exist in the digital sphere that allow for a socially-distant event opportunity.